Parathyroid Tumors

 Treatment

-Surgical excision is done through a midline incision in the neck, just behind the throat.
-Veterinary surgeons explore both sides of the neck, checking all parathyroid glands.
-Usually a parathyroid tumor can be excised directly from the thyroid gland, sparing the thyroid gland and leaving the remaining parathyroid glands in place.
+Surgical excision is done through a surgical incision in the ventral neck just behind the throat.
+The ultrasound images are used to direct the surgeon to the location of the parathyroid tumor(s).
+Usually, a parathyroid tumor can be excised directly from the thyroid gland, sparing the thyroid gland and leaving the remaining parathyroid glands in place.
+The excised parathyroid tumor can be submitted for biopsy.

-Ultrasound-guided ethanol ablation is a minimally invasive alternative to surgical incision.
+Ultrasound-guided ethanol ablation(chemical ablation) is a minimally invasive alternative to surgical incision and may be used in high-risk patients.
 The procedure requires general anesthesia to ensure that there is no movement during the ablation.
-The hair on the neck is clipped and the skin is scrubbed similar to surgical preparation.
-Ultrasound is used to identify the parathyroid tumor and a long needle attached to a syringe containing 1-2 mL of ethanol is introduced into the skin of the neck.
-Using ultrasound imaging, the needle is guided into the parathyroid tumor and ethanol is injected into the parathyroid tumor.
+Using ultrasound imaging, a needle is guided into the parathyroid tumor, and ethanol is injected into the parathyroid tumor.
 The ethanol is toxic to the parathyroid tumor and causes rapid necrosis, destroying the tumor.
-Care must be taken that the ethanol does not leak out of the parathyroid capsule and damage the fine nerves in the area.
-There is a possibility that the ethanol will not destroy the entire tumor and repeat administration would be needed.
+Care must be taken so that the ethanol does not leak out of the parathyroid capsule and damage the surrounding nerves.
+There is a possibility that the ethanol will not destroy the entire tumor, and the procedure may need to be repeated.
+This procedure does not allow for a biopsy of the parathyroid tumor.

 Aftercare and Outcome